Certificate in Executive Leadership 2014-2015

 Applicants must also provide a letter of recommendation from the pastor, other person in leadership in the place of ministry, or from the board that oversees the particular ministry.

-Tuition*: $1,950.00.
+Tuition: $1,950.00.
 A $100.00 non-refundable deposit is due at the time of application; the full tuition may be paid in two installments.
 Housing, meals and transportation are additional costs.
-Applications are due by July 1, 2013 or until all spaces are filled.
+Applications will be accepted beginning January 1, 2014.
+Application deadline in July 1, 2014 or when all space are filled.